-Having a diagnosis of MSA does not mean all possible symptoms will be experienced – no two people have exactly the same set of issues or style of progression.
-There is currently no cure or specific treatment to prevent MSA progressing but there are ways of assisting and alleviating symptoms.
-The MSA Trust is here to support people at every stage of their diagnosis, along with their families, friends, carers and health professionals.
+Having a diagnosis of MSA does not mean all possible symptoms will be experienced – no two people will have exactly the same set of symptoms or rate of progression.
+There is currently no cure or specific treatment to prevent MSA progressing but there are ways of helping to manage your symptoms.
+We are here to support people at every stage of their diagnosis, along with their families, friends, carers and healthcare professionals.

 What are the first signs of MSA?

 For men, the first symptom is often erectile dysfunction (the inability to achieve or sustain an erection).
-It is unknown why this should happen but the problem is often incorrectly attributed to ageing without exploring other possibilities.
+It is unknown why this should happen but the problem is often incorrectly attributed to ageing or stress related issues without exploring other possibilities.

-Both men and women may have early bladder problems: urgency, frequency, incomplete bladder emptying or even an inability to pass urine (retention).
-Again these complaints are sometimes attributed to ageing; and sometimes to prostate enlargement in men or pelvic floor muscle weakness in women.
+Both men and women may have early bladder problems such as urgency, frequency, incomplete bladder emptying or an inability to pass urine (retention).
+Again these complaints are sometimes attributed to ageing and sometimes to prostate enlargement in men or pelvic floor muscle weakness in women.

-There are three groups of symptoms which reflect the three main regions of the brain that may be involved:
+There are three groups of symptoms which reflect the three main areas of the brain that may be involved:

 - the basal ganglia causing problems with movement (parkinsonism)